 The cold is likely to be the main deterrent for most travellers, so here’s some advice for keeping everyone cosy and comfortable in your Christmas caravan:

 - Bring along lots of extra warm layers and duvets, hand-warmers, hot water bottles, thick socks and blankets.

-- Don’t stint with the heating.
+- Don’t stint with the heating (here’s how to heat a campervan or caravan).
 Not only will it help you stay nice and toasty, it’ll help prevent your pipes from freezing.
 (And leave the heating on frost mode at home too!)

 - Insulate external water carriers with bubble wrap or old blankets.
 This is to ensure you aren’t chipping away at ice blocks to make a morning brew!

 If it’s going to be an especially chilly winter, you’ll need to change your gas supply from butane to propane cylinders.
 Propane operates at a higher pressure and can still be used when temperatures get as low -40 degrees centigrade.
 You’ll also need to change the regulator, as it won’t be interchangeable between the two cylinders.

 You’ll find some more cosy tips in our winter camping article.

 Aim for a campsite that’s not too exposed, perhaps protected by a tree windbreak.
 You also don’t want to pitch in a low-lying valley bottom in case of floods.